replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 ## Configure AWS Storage for Online Environments

-In this procedure, you install Velero and configure your initial storage destination in online environments.
+In this procedure, you install Velero and configure an AWS storage destination in online environments.

 Snapshots does not support Amazon Simple Storage Service (Amazon S3) buckets that have a bucket policy requiring the server-side encryption header.
 If you want to require server-side encryption for objects, you can enable default encryption on the bucket instead.
 For more information about Amazon S3, see the [Amazon S3](https://docs.aws.amazon.com/s3/?icmpid=docs_homepage_featuredsvcs) documentation.